Graduate Seminar (Teaching Mathematics and Statistics)

 Instructor: Assoc.
 Prof. Dr. Larry Lesser (rhymes with “professor”, spelled like “<”)

-My teaching innovations were recognized with the 2001 AASU Gignilliat Professorship and with nominations for the ASA’s Waller Education Award.
-More info and statistics/mathematics education resources are available from my homepage: www.math.utep.edu/Faculty/lesser/.
-(FYI: you can even access the syllabus there if you ever lose this one, by clicking “SCHEDULE”)
+I began teaching university courses (especially statistics!) in 1988, and I’ve also worked as a full-time high school math teacher.
+My teaching innovations have been recognized with the 2001 AASU Gignilliat Professorship and with several nominations for the ASA’s Waller Education Award.
+At UTEP, I was appointed as the College of Science representative to the CETaL Fellows, and have been serving since fall 2008.
+More info and education resources are available from: www.math.utep.edu/Faculty/lesser/.
+(FYI: you can even access the syllabus there by clicking “SCHEDULE”)

-Feedback on This Semester’s Teaching:
+Formative Feedback on Your Teaching:

 One of the most important and practical parts of this course will be the opportunity for you to get formative evaluation (and perhaps make adjustments) on your teaching this very semester!
 This will happen in two ways: